zulip/zulip/docs/testing-with-casper.md

 - Generally `casper.waitUntilVisible` is preferable to
     e.g. `casper.waitForSelector`, since the former will confirm the thing is actually on screen.
-E.g. if you're waiting to switch from one panel of the the settings/administration overlay to another by waiting for a particular widget to appear, `casper.waitForSelector` may not actually wait (since the widget is probably in the DOM, just not visible), but casper.waitUntilVisible will wait until it's actually shown.
+E.g. if you're waiting to switch from one panel of the the settings overlay to another by waiting for a particular widget to appear, `casper.waitForSelector` may not actually wait (since the widget is probably in the DOM, just not visible), but casper.waitUntilVisible will wait until it's actually shown.

 - The selectors (i.e. things you put inside `casper.waitUntilVisible()` and friends) appearing in Casper tests